IRS Forms

 What The IRS Expects In Your Request

 Form 15397 captures your filer details and the context for your request.
-While older guidance referenced letter content, the 2025 instructions and IRS pages now point you to the form itself, sent by fax, not mail.
-Plan to include accurate filer identity, each affected form type, how many statements are impacted, the original due date, and a concise, specific reason.
+While older guidance referenced letter content, the 2025 instructions and IRS pages now point you to the form itself, sent by fax or through the IRS mobile-friendly forms online portal, not by mail.
+Plan to include accurate filer identity, each affected form type (boxes only on line 4, not return counts), the original due date, and a concise, specific reason.
 The IRS will generally grant up to 30 days, with the W-2 nuance noted earlier.

 Keep reasons brief, factual, and tied to a concrete blocker, for example, “Key payor files delayed by third party, which prevents accurate Form 1099-NEC amounts.
 We expect complete files by February 10.”